Husanboy17/Full-Web-Application-Deployment-on-AWS-EC2-RDS-S3-/README.md

 **1 Database setup**

-''' bash Installing dataset from Kaggle https://www.kaggle.com/datasets
+Installing dataset from Kaggle https://www.kaggle.com/datasets

+Launching database in RDS and connecting it with Debeaver

+Creating table named tbl_<your_first_name>_<dataset_name>

 Importing CSV file to the database in Debeaver
-'''